 - if rode is bouncing/vibrating, anchor has not set (flukes are bouncing on bottom)

 - add more rode and try to set

 - if it does not set second time, raise anchor and try slightly different location (bottom type may be wrong?
 Weed?)

 - once anchor is set (no longer bouncing) stow the rest of the rode and add a kellet to the rode if using

 - once anchor is set – relax, swim, music, anchor light at night, enjoy!

-Overall anchoring can be a pretty simple task once you have figured out what works for your boat and the types of anchorages that you enjoy staying in.
+Overall, learning to anchor like a boss can be a pretty simple task once you have figured out what works for your boat and the types of anchorages that you enjoy staying in.
 I have not discussed setting multiple anchors as that is more advanced, but I will do a separate article/podcast all about that as well!